ajaikumarajaikumar/FileStructureBuilder/README.md

-# File Structure Parser & Manager
+# File Structure Builder & Manager

 A desktop utility that interprets a custom mini-language to define and create file and folder structures on your system.
 It features: